ashutoshmjain/shutri/tech-specs.md

 1.  `shutri` sends each audio chunk to the Gemini API for transcription.
 2. The transcription results are cached in `~/.shutri/cache/`.
-3. Before writing the `.shutri` file, a boundary check is performed.
+3. Before modifying the `.shutri` file, a boundary check is performed.
 If a clip's end time exceeds its chunk's end time, an informational comment (`// INFO: Review recommended.`) is appended to the line.
-4. The final, structured `.shutri` project file is generated.
+4. The existing `.shutri` project file is updated with the transcribed clips, inserted under their corresponding chunk markers.

 **Pseudocode (Rust):**